👈 Back to all guides

 Chapter 10.
 How to Detect and Prevent Affiliate Fraud

 Building an affiliate marketing program is an excellent strategy to drive growth for your SaaS business.
 However, with financial incentives at play, it can trigger unwanted behavior like fraud.
 So, how do you manage and mitigate these risks?
-Here are some insights into questionable affiliate behavior and practical strategies to address them.
+One crucial step is to learn how to detect affiliate fraud effectively.

 Affiliates Bid on Google